rubyforgood/mutual-aid/CONTRIBUTING.md

 1. Run the test suite (`bin/rake`).
 We only merge pull requests with a passing test suite, and it's great to know that you have a clean slate.

 1. Add your code and tests as needed.
 If you are adding functionality or fixing a bug, you probably should add a test or many (if you're not sure how, comment and we might able to help)!
+See [TESTING.md](TESTING.md) for some testing tips relevant to this codebase.

 1. Check the files that you added or changed with Rubocop, a ruby code linter: `bundle exec rubocop path/file1 path/file2`.
 You can add the `-a` option to fix some offenses automatically.
 Fix the others by hand until Rubocop reports no more offenses.